What These People Did Wrong in Capital Lease vs. Operating Lease

-Features or Characteristics of Capital Lease
+Features of Capital Lease vs. Operating Lease

-The qualities of this are listed below:
+The qualities of Capital Lease are listed below:

 - It is a contract that entitles the lessee the temporary ownership of the asset.